Employment rates of recent graduates

 This article presents an overview of European Union (EU) statistics related to the employment rates of young people (those aged 20–34 years) who have recently graduated from either upper secondary or tertiary levels of education (as defined by the international standard classification of education (ISCED)).
 It provides information on the transition from education to work and analyses the access to the labour market among recent graduates (those who have graduated within the last one to three years).

-This article is one of a set of statistical articles forming part of an online publication on education and training; it provides a complement to information on early leavers from education and training and young people neither in employment nor in education or training.
+As one of a set of statistical articles forming part of an online publication on education and training, this article provides a complement to information on early leavers from education and training and young people neither in employment nor in education or training.

 Employment rates of recent graduates